twilight-basalisked/Scrawl/README.md

   <i> Cons <i>

-  <font colour= "dark blue"> While some of the more known writing softwares are fully complete, Scrawl is still being updated and developed to ensure that you get the best program possible.
+  <font color= "dark blue"> While some of the more known writing softwares are fully complete, Scrawl is still being updated and developed to ensure that you get the best program possible.

-  Scrawl was made by one person (who, by the way, is only fourteen). </font>
+  At the moment, Scrawl is in it's testing state, however, the Scrawl Team is working on making this program one of the best writing softwares around!